arneBersch/Zoeglfrex/docs/reference.md

 Effect 1 Attribute 9 Fixture 4 Set -
 ```

+### Raw Attribute 10 Set (Sine Fade)
+This command sets if the Fades are rendered as linear transitions or if the are shaped like a sine wave.

+The accepted values are 0 (False / Linear Fade) and 1 (True / Sine-Shaped Fade).

 ## Cuelists
 If no Cuelist Attribute is given, the standard Attribute 2 will be used.